Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 Yes __ No __ - My partner rarely provides me with reassurance that he/she is entirely dedicated to the long-term growth of our relationship; he/she seems to have “one foot out of the door.”

-Yes __ No __ - My partner believes sharing/expressing feelings and emotions is a sign of weakness.
+Yes __ No __ - My partner believes that sharing or expressing feelings and emotions is a sign of weakness.

 Yes __ No __ - My partner spends more time away from the relationship than seems normal.